-Organ follies on the harpsichord
+Organ Follies on the Harpsichord

 In many instances, however, such music could be comfortably adapted to a different keyboard instrument type.
 For a tasteful performance, this might only require few adaptation decisions on the part of the performer.
 In other cases, some (or even many) modifications may be required to effectively transmit the creative spirit of the work, as discerned by the performer.